 “It’s probably going to be less directly relevant,” Hale says.
 “If you were to think about how your own individual property changed, a national trend is not a very good comparison.”

 Instead, keep a close eye on hyperlocal reports; those that provide monthly or quarterly trends on your specific ZIP code can be a better reflection of what’s happening to your property value, Hale says.

 From the point you decide to move to the closing table, here's what you need to know about selling your home.

 How Can I Increase My Home’s Value?

-Whether you’re planning to sell now, in a couple years or you’re simply looking to make your home as valuable as possible in the long term, you can potentially help increase its value with regular maintenance, renovations or even additions that could appeal to homebuyers.
+Whether you’re planning to sell now or in a couple of years, or you’re simply looking to make your home as valuable as possible in the long term, you can potentially help increase its value with regular maintenance, renovations or even additions that could appeal to homebuyers.

-Short term.
 Many homeowners are motivated to add value to a property when they're preparing to sell.
-It’s not impossible to add a couple thousand dollars to that price tag with some simple remodeling projects that can make your home look fresh and appeal to buyers.
+It’s not impossible to add a couple thousand dollars to the price tag with some simple remodeling projects that can make your home look fresh and appeal to buyers.
 Here are a few:

-Midterm.
-If you’re looking to make changes to your home so it's on par with a whole different caliber of properties in your neighborhood, consider these larger construction projects:
+If you’re looking to make changes to your home so it's on par with a different caliber of properties in your neighborhood, consider these larger construction projects: